shinokada/svelte-simples/src/routes/+page.md

 2230+ SVG icons for popular brands SVG Simple icons for Svelte.

 Thank you for considering my open-source package.
-If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
+If you use it in a commercial project, please support me by sponsoring me on [the GitHub support](https://github.com/sponsors/shinokada).
 Your support helps me maintain and improve this package for the benefit of the community.

 ## Repo